PeakProductDesign/RPi-WiFiProvisioning/README.md

 Click Bluetooth Classic tag.
 You can see the "raspberrypi" device connected to phone \
 Connect to "raspberrypi device" \
 You can send wifi info to raspberrypi. {"ssid":"...","pw":"..."} \
-If wifi is configured successfully, the Pi return "OK" You can send other terminal commands to Raspberry Pi.
+If wifi is configured successfully, the Pi returns "OK" You can also send other terminal commands to the Raspberry Pi.